ADORSYS-GIS/webank-OnlineBanking/Docs/Github-Container-Registry.md

 WORKDIR /webank-OnlineBanking

-# py the JAR file from the online-banking-app module
+# Copy the JAR file from the online-banking-app module
 COPY ./online-banking-app/target/online-banking-app-0.1-SNAPSHOT.jar /webank-OnlineBanking/online-banking-app-0.1-SNAPSHOT.jar

 # Expose the port your app runs on